 Why do you think cheaters choose certain kinds of games or characters?
 They are making a statement, whether they know it or not.

-By cheating in FPS games – games with an enemy – the cheater expresses anger and hostility towards others without admitting it.
+By cheating in FPS games – games with an enemy – cheater express anger and hostility towards others without admitting it.
 They use the violence in the game as a justification for their feelings.
 But this is not the only psychological reason why people resort to illicit aids.
 Just like in any sport, esports careers these days mean a lot of pressure and high stakes.
 And with more people watching and playing than ever before, it’s also come to mean a lot of money.

 Now, esports is starting to attract sponsors and investors willing to put a lot of money into games, especially as prize pools continue to grow bigger.